Because Asking Hurts: Why So Many Don’t Reach Out, and What Organizations Can Do

 In Canada, the problem isn’t just widespread — it’s unequal.

-Unmet mental health needs: More than one in three Canadians with mental health challenges say their needs are unmet or only partially met (Williams et al., 2024).
+- Overall unmet need: More than one in three Canadians with mental health challenges say their needs are unmet or only partially met (Williams et al., 2024).

 The Consequences of Hesitation